Cinema Palace

-Cinema Palace is an old movie theatre in Chittagong, Bangladesh.
+Cinema Palace was an old movie theatre in Chittagong, Bangladesh.
 It was formally known as Theater Hall.

 History

 In 1928, before the independence during the British rule in India, Cinema Palace started as a Theater Hall in Chittagong.
 Later in 1943, the hall was converted into the Cinema Palace Theatre.
 In September 2023, Cinema Palace was announced to be closed due to unsafe buildings.